Radon needlet thresholding: Introduction

-It is important to notice that especially because we consider different $\bL_p$ losses, we provide rates of convergence of new types attained by our procedure.
-Those rates are minimax since confirmed by lower bounds inequalities.
+It is important to notice that because we consider different $\bL_p$ losses, we provide rates of convergence of new types attained by our procedure.
+Those rates are minimax since they are confirmed by lower-bound inequalities.

-The problem of choosing appropriate spaces of regularity on the ball reflecting the standard objects analyzed in tomography is a highly non trivial problem.
-We decided to consider the spaces which seems to stay the closest to our natural intuition, those which generalize to the ball the approximation properties by polynomials.
+The problem of choosing appropriate spaces of regularity on the ball reflecting the standard objects analyzed in tomography is a highly non-trivial problem.
+We decided to consider the spaces that seem to stay closest to our natural intuition, that is, those that generalize to the ball the approximation properties by polynomials.

 The procedure gives very promising results in the simulation study.
-We show that the estimates obtained by thresholding the needlets outperform those obtained either by thresholding the SVD or by the linear needlet estimate proposed in \citep{5authors}.
+We show that the estimates obtained by thresholding the needlets outperform those obtained either by thresholding the SVD or by the linear needlet estimate proposed in \cite{5authors}.
 An important issue in the needlet scheme is the choice of the quadrature in the needlet construction.
-We discussed the possibilities proposed in the literature and considered a cubature formula based on the full tensorial grid on the sphere introducing an averaging which principle is close to the cycle-spinning method.
+We discuss the possibilities proposed in the literature and consider a cubature formula based on the full tensorial grid on the sphere, introducing an averaging close to the cycle-spinning method.

-Among others, one amazing result is the fact that to attain minimax rates in $\bL_\infty$ norm, we need in this case to modify the estimator, which is also corroborated by the numerical results: see Theorem \ref{mMinfty} and Figure \ref{fig:result}.
+Among others, one amazing result is that, to attain minimax rates in the $\bL_\infty$ norm, we need to modify the estimator.
+This result is also corroborated by the numerical results: see Theorem \ref{mMinfty} and Figures \ref{fig:result} and \ref{fig:result2}.

 In the first section, we introduce the Radon transform and the associated SVD basis.
-The following section summaries the construction of the localized basis, the needlets.
-Section 4 introduces our procedures and states the theoretical results: upper bounds and lower bounds.
-Section 5 details the simulation study.
-Section 6 details important properties of the needlet basis.
-The proof of the two main results stated in section 4 are postponed in the two last sections.
+The following section summarizes the construction of the localized basis, the needlets.
+The procedure is introduced in Section~\ref{sec4}, where the main theoretical results are stated for upper bounds and lower bounds.
+Section~\ref{sec5} details the simulation study.
+Section~\ref{sec6} details important properties of the needlet basis.
+The proof of the two main results stated in Section~\ref{sec4} is postponed in the two last sections.